Skip to main content

 Does this affect our membership to NUS Charity?

-This referendum is specifically for voting on the disaffiliation from NUS UK - the political arm of NUS.
-The membership to NUS Charity will not be affected.
+This referendum is specifically about disaffiliation from NUS UK, the political arm of NUS.
+Membership of NUS Charity will not be affected.

-Is there a number of votes that are needed in order for the referendum to count?
+Is a minimum number of votes needed for the referendum to count?

 Yes.
 This referendum needs to meet a quorum requirement of at least 4% of the membership.